 The remedies in this and other upcoming posts are taken from Part Two of Dr. Tibbles book; Part One, his actual treatise on Brain Exhaustion, is included in the original source materials for my eBook “The Coca Leaf Papers”.
-(See also my earlier post on Natural Medicinal Preparations Of Coca Leaf on March 26, 2014)

 Dr. Tibbles’ observations, diagnoses, and prescriptions for treatment are noteworthy for several reasons.
 First, he was writing before the role of bacteria and viruses in causing disease and death was even suspected, and well before the discovery of antibiotics.
 This alone makes his emphasis on such things as sickroom sanitation and hygienic wound care a perspective centuries before its time.
 In the time period when Dr. Tibbles wrote, for example, surgeons routinely re-used their saws and scalpels on one patient after another without cleaning them, much less sterilizing them, and hand-washing was for sissies.